Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 ## The smart_speaker.py script

 The `smart_speaker.py` script implements the same functionality on a Raspberry Pi.
-Please read the important notes in the section below and ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together on your Pi.
-You will need to have a speaker and microphone attached to your Raspberry Pi.
+Please read the important notes in the section below and ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder together on your Pi if you plan to use the ReSpeaker hardware.
+You will need to have a microphone attached to your Raspberry Pi otherwise.
 I am using the in-built microphone on the RESPEAKER and a seperate USB speaker for output.
 Ensure that these are setup correctly.
 You can test that the speaker and microphone are set up correctly as the default devices by using a software program such as Audacity.
 Audacity is buggy on startup but still works on a Raspberry Pi (see instructions in the important notes section below).

 ## Prerequisites - chat.py

 - You need to have a valid OpenAI API key.
-You can sign up for a free API key at https://beta.openai.com/.
+You can sign up for a free API key at https://platform.openai.com.
 - You'll need to be running Python version 3.7.3 or higher.
 I am using 3.11.4 on a Mac and 3.7.3 on Raspberry Pi.
 - Run `brew install portaudio` after installing HomeBrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 - You need to install the following packages: `openai`, `gTTS`, `pyaudio`, `SpeechRecognition`, `playsound, python-dotenv` and `pyobjc` if you are on a Mac.
 You can install these packages using pip or use pipenv if you wish to contain a virtual environment.